 - 2016 Chevrolet Suburban

-The 2007 year model is the worst you can buy, as it has the highest number of complaints and they’re the most expensive, like transmission failure costing almost $3,000 and engine failure costing nearly $6,000.
-The 2009 comes close behind, with the potential to incur extreme costs around 50,000 miles.
+The 2007 year model is the worst you can buy, as it has the highest number of complaints and the most expensive, like transmission failure costing almost $3,000 and engine failure costing nearly $6,000.
+The 2009 comes close behind, with the potential to incur high costs at around 50,000 miles.
 Excessive oil consumption in this model could run you up to $5,000.

-The 1999 Suburban doesn’t have very pricey repair costs, but your car may break down after around 100,000 miles.
-Each model released between 2001 and 2005 has had reports of total transmission failure associated with repair costs of ~$2,5000 late in its life, rounded out by a variety of other problems like fuel pump failure and corroded brake lines.
+The 1999 Suburban doesn’t have very high repair costs, but your car may break down after around 100,000 miles.
+Each model released between 2001 and 2005 has had reports of total transmission failure associated with repair costs of ~$2,5000 late in its life, rounded out by various other problems like fuel pump failure and corroded brake lines.

 IS GAP INSURANCE WORTH IT?

 Gap insurance can prevent you from making payments on an already-totalled car, but is gap insurance worth it?
 We break down what gap insurance is, if it’s worth it, and more - simply and with plenty of examples.

 Buying a 2008 Suburban might lead you to spend excessive money fixing a litany of engine issues.
 The most problematic is a sudden loss of oil pressure that costs over $4,000 in repairs.